When to Be Concerned About a Racing Heartbeat

-Almost everyone has experienced a racing heart, but how is it possible to differentiate a racing heart that’s harmless and one that is cause for alarm?
+Almost everyone has experienced a racing heart, but how is it possible to tell the difference between a racing heart that’s harmless from one that is cause for alarm?

 heart beat